 - 1/4 c very cold lard OR 1/2 stick (2 oz) very cold butter (if using butter, cube it)

 - In a small bowl, mix together the heavy cream and vinegar and set aside.
 In a separate small bowl, beat the water and egg together to make an egg wash, and set it aside.

 - Preheat oven to 425 degrees F, lightly rub a cast iron skillet down with butter or lard.

 - Place all dry ingredients into a food processor and pulse a few times to incorporate.

 - Add the very cold lard or butter to the food processor and pulse a few times more, just until it looks like very coarse crumbs.
 Don’t process it too far or try to get the incorporation too fine!
-There should be pea-sized globules of the powder-coated fat spread throughout.
+There should be pea-sized globules (or slightly larger) of the powder-coated fat spread throughout.